Understanding your Email Campaigns Insights

 → Key takeaways from graphs

-Choose your Insights display timeframe
+Choose your Insights to display the timeframe

 You can also choose the time period displayed on the insights graphs